undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - The skin returns a "url is empty" error for album cover measures when loading an albumless track, I've managed to get them to not appear on every single tick but couldn't get rid of them entirely yet.

 To potentially do:
-- Merge all variants into a single configurable variant.
-- Switch around mouse actions in the username/"View Profile"/album cover meters.
 - Make a right-aligned version.
 - Make variants for other track counts (I only have 1080p displays available so I can't test the variants that exceed that height)
 - Fork different sized versions of the original skin, I only used the small version.
 Maybe make a smaller sized version.